 Greek, Arabic and Transliterations Where Greek and Arabic text, inscriptions, and transliterations are provided, authors must supply the font file and a pdf.
 An English translation should be provided where possible.

 Headings Use of headings should be limited to three levels if possible.
 Headings should be typed on a separate line.
 Primary headings should be in bold font, secondary headings in italic font.
-Use sentence-case, including words following colons (e.g. The changing face of Sudanese archeology: heritage and community engagement).
+Use sentence-case, including words following colons (e.g. The changing face of Sudanese archaeology: heritage and community engagement).

 Abbreviations In general, abbreviations should be punctuated: ed., e.g., etc., i.e., n., no., pl., p.
 20, cf. c.
 However, abbreviations in plural (eds, ns, nos, pls), contractions (Dr, Mr, Mrs, St), and series of initials (MA, PhD, UK) should omit stops.
 When used in text, abbreviations should be written in full: ‘for example’, ‘as illustrated in Figure 1’.
 For ‘around’ use ca. 450 BC.
 Table and Figure Citations Always spell out table and figure citations in full: Figure in caption; Figure in text.
 Do not use Fig. unless referring to another publication.